Parallel Solver Execution¶

 )

-and the above has the same effect as if the following is run in parallel.
+The above has the same effect as running the following code in parallel.

 concurrency=2,